Measuring closeness between Cayley automatic groups and automatic groups: The Lamplighter Group

 The lamplighter group is the wreath product $\mathbb{Z}_2 \wr \mathbb{Z}$ of the cyclic group $\mathbb{Z}_2$ and the infinite cyclic group $\mathbb{Z}$.
 For the definition of the wreath product of groups we refer the reader to \cite{KargapolovMerzljakov}.
 Let $t$ be a generator of the cyclic group $\mathbb{Z}= \langle t \rangle$ and $a$ be the nontirival element of the group $\mathbb{Z}_2$.
 The canonical embeddings of the groups $\mathbb{Z}_2$ and $\mathbb{Z}$ into the wreath product $\mathbb{Z}_2 \wr \mathbb{Z}$ enable us to consider $\mathbb{Z}_2$ and $\mathbb{Z}$ as the subgroups of $\mathbb{Z}_2 \wr \mathbb{Z}$.
 With respect to the generators $a$ and $t$, the lamplighter group has the presentation $ \langle a, t \, | \, [t^i a t^{-i}, t^{j} a t^{-j}], a^2 \rangle $.
 The lamplighter group is not finitely presented \cite{BS62}, and, therefore, it is not automatic due to \cite[Theorem~2.3.12]{Epsteinbook}.

 The elements of the lamplighter group have the following geometric interpretation.
 Every element of the lamplighter group corresponds to a bi--infinite string of lamps, indexed by integers $i \in \mathbb{Z}$, each of which is either lit or unlit, such that only finite number of lamps are lit, and the lamplighter pointing at the current lamp $i = m$.
 The identity of the lamplighter group corresponds to the configuration when all lamps are unlit and the lamplighter points at the lamp positioned at the origin $m = 0$.
-The right multiplication by $a$ changes the state of the current lamp.
-The right multiplication by $t$ (or $t^{-1}$) moves the lamplighter to the right $m \mapsto m + 1$ (or to the left $m \mapsto m - 1$).
-The elements of the subgroup $\mathbb{Z} \leqslant \mathbb{Z}_2 \wr \mathbb{Z}$ are the configurations for which all lamps are unlit.
-For the elements of the subgroup $\mathbb{Z}_2 \leqslant \mathbb{Z}_2 \wr \mathbb{Z}$ all lamps, apart from the one at the origin, are unlit and the lamplighter points at the lamp positioned at the origin, which can be either lit or unlit.